kylehodgson/kasaverde/README.md

 ## Installation

-1. clone the repo
+1. clone this repo.
-1. set environment values for WATTTIMEUSERNAME, WATTTIMEPASSWORD, PLUGHOST, MAXMOER, LATTITUDE and LONGITUDE.
-An example.env file is provided.
+1. set environment values.
+An `example.env` file is provided.
 1. set up a crontab to run the app every five minutes.
+See the included `check.sh` script as an example that's callable from `cron`.

 ## Configuration